* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Daily logs: It provides daily reports through time sheets, work summaries, safety incidents, and job site safety.

-Safety tracking: Tracks PPE usage to keep people safe on the job site.
+Safety tracking: It tracks PPE usage to keep people safe on the job site.

 10